nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Server verifies that the decrypted secret is the same it used to build the challenge

-* Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key and Workload attestation public key
+* Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key.
+Server stores agent SPIFFE ID mapping to TPM AK public key in a shared datastore.

 ## Agent gets attested composite location using Geo-location service (GL)
 Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).